hsandt/hsandt.github.io/index.markdown

 layout: home
 ---

 Hello!
-I am a game developer with 3 years of experience in game studios, and working on my own projects the rest of the time.
+I am a game developer from France with 3 years of professional experience.

 My main focus is gameplay, UI and tool programming.
 I also work on game design and some pixel art on my personal projects.